openmina/openmina/status.md

         - [x] `Get_best_tip`
         - `Get_node_status`
     - Peer discovery/advertising
-        - [x] Peer discovery through kademlia
+        - [x] Peer discovery through Kademlia
-        - [x] Advertising the node through kademlia so that OCaml nodes can see us
+        - [x] Advertising the node through Kademlia so that OCaml nodes can see us
     - Publish subscribe
-        - [x] Floodsub-like broadcasting of produced block
+        - [x] Floodsub-like broadcasting of produced blocks
-        - [x] Floodsub-like resending of blocks, txs and snarks
+        - [x] Floodsub-like resending of blocks, transactions and SNARKs
 - [ ] Trust system (to punish/ban peers): **not implemented (and no equivalent)**
 - Pools
     - Transaction pool: **in progress**
         - [x] Receiving, validating and integrating transactions
           - [x] Payments
           - [x] zkApp transactions (with proofs too)
-        - [x] Broadcasting transactions to peers.
+        - [x] Broadcasting transactions to peers
         - [x] Updating and revalidating the txn pool when new blocks are applied (by removing transactions already in the block)
         - [x] Updating and revalidating the txn pool when there are chain reorgs (by restoring transactions from discarded chains)
         - [ ] Error handling
         - [ ] Testing
     - SNARK pool
-        - [x] SNARK Verification
+        - [x] SNARK verification
-        - [x] Pool is implemented
+        - [x] Pool implementation
         - [x] SNARK work production and broadcasting.
         - [ ] Testing
 - [x] Compatible ledger implementation
 - [x] Transition frontier
 - [x] Support for loading arbitrary genesis ledgers at startup
-- Bootstrap/Catchup process
+- Bootstrap and catchup process
     - [x] Ledger synchronization
        - [x] Snarked ledgers (staking and next epoch ledgers + transition frontier root)
          - [x] Handling of peer disconnections, timeouts or cases when the peer doesn't have the data